candrdk/BozoEngine/README.md

 What kinda bozo would try to write an engine from scratch?

 ## What
-Small `Vulkan 1.3` hobby engine/renderer written in `c++20` for Windows.
-The goal is to implement a very basic physically based deferred renderer along with some basic rendering techniques.
+Small `Vulkan 1.3` engine written in my spare time.
+The goal is to implement a real-time physically based deferred renderer along with some basic rendering techniques.

 ## Why
+Beyond being fun?
 To learn vulkan, graphics programming, and the theory behind modern rendering techniques.

 ## Features
+- Cascaded shadow mapping (still needs a bit of work).
+Based on the implementation described in Eric Lengyels FGED2.
-- Basic deferred rendering of lights.
+- Basic deferred renderer.
 Albedo, normal, depth, metal/roughness are all written to gbuffer.
 Material parameters like roughness are not used yet.
 - Implementations of naive parallax mapping, steep parallax mapping and parallax occlusion mapping.
-- Cubemap skybox.
 - Reversed depth buffering for better precision.
+- Cubemapped skybox.
-- Basic point lights + directional lights (no shadows yet).
+- Basic point lights + directional lights.
 - Very basic support for rendering glTF 2.0 models.
 Only glTF features used by the sample assets are implemented.
 - Small custom [Dear ImGui](https://github.com/ocornut/imgui) vulkan backend for use with dynamic rendering.
 - *Very* basic spir-v reflection of shaders for pipeline layout generation.
 Not used atm, and not sure if I'll keep it around, but the skeleton of an implementation is there.